Internships & Placements

 It is also possible to organise your own internships by talking to researchers at universities and companies.

 Additionally, you can look on the website of companies that you want to work for, search key words for jobs you are interested in, go on graduate recruitment websites, talk to people at graduate recruitment fairs, go through your university careers service.
+In addition, most universities offer summer internships for students so if you are interested in one, make sure you send them an email.
 Check spacecareers.uk for internship advertisements!